-5.2.2 Other standards
+5.2 Other standards

+A number of new standards are effective for annual periods beginning after 1 January 2019 and earlier adoption is permitted.
+However, the Group has not early adopted the new or amended standards in preparing these consolidated financial statements.
 The following amended standards and interpretations are not expected to have a significant impact on the Group's consolidated financial statements.